Saif-2019331014/hopecoin/README.md

 # hopecoin

-A simple blockchain made for practice purpose
+A simple blockchain made for practice